-Physical examination usually detects a single prominent 1st heart sound (S1), a single 2nd heart sound (S2—in patients with marked pulmonic valve stenosis or transposed great vessels), and a grade 2 to 3/6 holosystolic or early systolic murmur of a VSD at the lower left sternal border (see Table: Heart Murmur Intensity).
+Physical examination usually detects a single prominent 1st heart sound (S1), a single 2nd heart sound (S2—in patients with marked pulmonic valve stenosis or transposed great vessels), and a grade 2 to 3/6 holosystolic or early systolic murmur of a VSD at the lower left sternal border (see table Heart Murmur Intensity Heart Murmur Intensity ).
 A systolic ejection murmur of pulmonic stenosis or a continuous murmur of patent ductus arteriosus may be present at the upper left sternal border.
 A systolic thrill is rarely palpable.
 An apical diastolic rumble may be audible if pulmonary blood flow is markedly increased.
-Cyanosis, when present for > 6 mo, may result in clubbing.
+Cyanosis, when present for > 6 months, may result in clubbing.

 Diagnosis of tricuspid atresia is suspected clinically, supported by chest x-ray and ECG, and established by 2-dimensional echocardiography with color flow and Doppler studies.

 In the most common form, chest x-ray shows normal or slightly increased heart size, right atrial enlargement, and decreased pulmonary vascular markings.
-Occasionally, the cardiac silhouette resembles that of tetralogy of Fallot (with a boot-shaped heart and concave pulmonary artery segment).
-Pulmonary vascular markings may be increased and cardiomegaly may be present in infants with associated transposition of the great arteries.
+Occasionally, the cardiac silhouette resembles that of tetralogy of Fallot Tetralogy of Fallot Tetralogy of Fallot consists of 4 features: a large ventricular septal defect, right ventricular outflow tract obstruction and pulmonic valve stenosis, right ventricular hypertrophy, and over-riding... read more (with a boot-shaped heart and concave pulmonary artery segment).
+Pulmonary vascular markings may be increased and cardiomegaly may be present in infants with associated transposition of the great arteries Transposition of the Great Arteries (TGA) Transposition of the great arteries (in this case, dextro-transposition) occurs when the aorta arises directly from the right ventricle and the pulmonary artery arises from the left ventricle... read more .
 ECG characteristically shows left axis deviation (between 0° and −90°) and left ventricular hypertrophy.
 Left axis deviation is not usually present if there is associated transposition of the great arteries.
 Right atrial or combined atrial enlargement is also common.

-Cardiac catheterization may be necessary (particularly in older children) before the first palliative procedure to define hemodynamics and pulmonary artery anatomy unless echocardiography or other modalities clearly show the pulmonary vascular anatomy and confidently predict normal pulmonary artery pressures.
+Cardiac catheterization may be useful (particularly in older children) before the first palliative procedure to define hemodynamics and pulmonary artery anatomy.

 Most neonates with tricuspid atresia, although cyanotic, are well compensated in the first several weeks of life.
-In severely cyanotic neonates, prostaglandin E1 (beginning at 0.01 to 0.1 mcg/kg/min IV) is infused to prevent closure of the ductus arteriosus or to reopen the constricted ductus before cardiac catheterization or surgical repair.
+In severely cyanotic neonates, prostaglandin E1 (beginning at 0.05 to 0.1 mcg/kg/minute IV) is infused to prevent closure of the ductus arteriosus or to reopen the constricted ductus before cardiac catheterization or surgical repair.

 Definitive repair requires staged operations.
-If intervention is needed for hypoxemia within the first 4 to 8 wk of life, a modified Blalock-Taussig shunt (connection of a systemic and a pulmonary artery by a synthetic tube) is done.
+If intervention is needed for hypoxemia within the first 4 to 8 weeks of life, a modified Blalock-Taussig-Thomas shunt (connection of a systemic and a pulmonary artery by a synthetic tube) is done.

 In infants with excess pulmonary blood flow and signs of heart failure, a pulmonary artery band may be placed to limit pulmonary blood flow.
-Otherwise, if the infant remains stable with good growth, the first procedure would be a bidirectional Glenn or hemi-Fontan procedure (anastomosis between the superior vena cava and right pulmonary artery) at 3 to 6 mo of age.
-A modified Fontan procedure is then done, usually between 1 yr and 2 yr.
+Otherwise, if the infant remains stable with good growth, the first procedure would be a bidirectional Glenn or a hemi-Fontan procedure (anastomosis between the superior vena cava and right pulmonary artery) at 3 to 6 months of age.
+A modified Fontan procedure is then done, usually between 1 year and 2 years.

-Endocarditis prophylaxis is recommended preoperatively and for at least 6 mo after each surgical intervention and for as long as the patient remains cyanotic or has a residual defect adjacent to a surgical patch or prosthetic material.
+Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
+It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is recommended preoperatively and for at least 6 months after each surgical intervention and for as long as the patient remains cyanotic or has a residual defect adjacent to a surgical patch or prosthetic material.